benquick123/ppproject/README.md

 ## Languages used

-Application is mostly written in HTML and CSS, with some use of JavaScript.
+Application is mostly written in JavaScript, with some use of HTML and CSS.